Nuitka/Nuitka/README.rst

 Using the external dependency walker is quite a time consuming, and may copy some unnecessary libraries along the way (better have too much than missing).

-Since Nuitka 0.6.2, there's an experimental alternative internal dependency walker that relies on pefile which analyses PE imports of executables/libraries.
+There's also an experimental alternative internal dependency walker that relies on pefile which analyses PE imports of executables and libraries.

 This implementation shall create smaller Standalone distributions since it won't include Windows' equivalent of the standard library, and will speed-up